Daniel-Marynicz/SkyShopRecruitmentTasks/README.md

 * [Behat] A php framework for autotesting your business expectations.
 * [PHPStan] PHP Static Analysis Tool - discover bugs in your code without running it!
 * [KnpPaginatorBundle] SEO friendly Symfony paginator to sort and paginate
+* [FOSRestBundle] This bundle provides various tools to rapidly develop RESTful API's & applications with Symfony.
 * [Behatch contexts] Behat extension provide most common helper steps

 The application uses the following coding standards and quality tools: